 - 1. A regional curriculum enabling strategic collaboration amongst providers, with learning and training aligned to regional job opportunities and careers. - 2.
-A dual-track system, anticipating long-term needs and responding with agility in the short-term. - 3.
+A dual-track skills and training system, anticipating long-term needs and responding with agility in the short-term. - 3.
 A coordinated place-based action framework, to engage all stakeholders in addressing multiple/complex issues.